 It was only after I went home for my university holidays that I changed my assumption.
 Upon my arrival I bumped into an old friend of mine I schooled with named Ali.
 Unlike me, Ali completed his matric with flying colours.

 Although he did well in matric, I was rather shocked to learn that he was sitting at home, unable to continue with his studies due to financial instability.
 My knowledge of Ali's financial challenges made me empathise with him initially; however my empathy was soon replaced by exasperation.
 Did Ali not know that there were a lot of programmes and bursaries available to help people like him?
 Surely he must have known about the National Student Financial Aid Scheme of South Africa (NSFAS) or about the Vodacom bursary scheme or the SACTWU bursary fund?

 In truth, Ali was clueless that such programmes even exist.
 And he is not the only one.
 Studies show that 8 out of 10 young people in SA (especially in the rural areas) are unaware about the available opportunities and programmes provided by the government, corporate and other stakeholders to assist them where necessary.

 Surely something must be going wrong, and it can't just be ignorance.
 It's more than that.
 Why is this vital information not filtering through to those who need it the most?

 Information is key

-An article by Wendy McMillan and Robert Barrie reveals that most students from rural areas have to rely on other students who experienced university to access information, including assistance in applying and registering.
+by Wendy McMillan and Robert Barrie reveals that most students from rural areas have to rely on other students who experienced university to access information, including assistance in applying and registering.
 The data also showed that knowledge about university access is severely lacking in rural areas.